 Best practice: Deprovision admin accounts when employees leave your organization.
 Detail: Have a process in place that disables or deletes admin accounts when employees leave your organization.

 Best practice: Regularly test admin accounts by using current attack techniques.
-Detail: Use Office 365 Attack Simulator or a third-party offering to run realistic attack scenarios in your organization.
+Detail: Use Microsoft 365 Attack Simulator or a third-party offering to run realistic attack scenarios in your organization.
 This can help you find vulnerable users before a real attack occurs.

 Best practice: Take steps to mitigate the most frequently used attacked techniques.